The Scientific Advisory Board Will Develop the Company Clinical Trial Strategy, Ensure Alignment with Current…

 Pacertool follows an ISO13485:2016 compliant quality management system, certified by BSI, our Notified Body.
-Please refer to the ISO certificate below.

 Pacertool has recently closed a seed financing round supported by a prominent Norwegian investor consortium: TD Veen/p53, Sarsia Seed and the Rasmussen Group.
 The company has also received public funding through the Norwegian Research Council, Innovation Norway and the European Union.